 "With acts of service, it’s all about the need to feel like your partner values you and is willing to put in a tangible effort to show his or her appreciation," explains Dr. Chuba.
 "Doing your partner’s share of chores is a popular expression of acts of service, but you can take that act of service further: For example, don’t just clean the bathroom — afterwards, draw a warm and sensual bath for your partner, or for both of you to share."
 If your partner notices acts of service, try picking up some of the slack, like doing dishes or an extra load of laundry, if they're having a stressful day — they'll be so appreciative.

-Language #2: Giving And Receiving Gifts
+What Is My Love Language: Giving And Receiving Gifts

 What it looks like: surprises, giving items with sentimental value, "just because" flowers, gift-swapping traditions, showing appreciation for receiving gifts.